NTFS for Mac OS X 10.11 El Capitan enables to write NTFS drive on Mac

-Mac OS X and Windows both use different file systems.
-Microsoft prefers their own proprietary NTFS system in Windows, while Apple deploys its HFS+ in Mac OS X. The problem is that, out of the box, the two systems cannot share information to each other.
-Mac OS X 10.11 El Capitan still uses HFS+ file system and takes the foundation set in place by Yosemite and builds upon it ever so slightly.
-Major refinements include added user-friendly features and under-hood performance boosts.
-And it also disables NTFS write support on Mac.
+Microsoft prefers their own proprietary NTFS system in Windows, while Apple deploys its HFS+ in Mac OS X. The problem is that, out of the box, the two systems cannot share information with each other.
+Mac OS X 10.11 El Capitan still uses HFS+ file system and also disables NTFS write support on Mac.

 iBoysoft Drive Manager is a professional tool for Mac that can help you to mount, read, write NTFS drive in Mac OS X 10.11 El Capitan.

 Besides Mac OS X 10.11 (El Capitan), it is fully compatible with macOS 10.14 (Mojave), macOS 10.12 (Sierra) and Mac OS X 10.10 (Yosemite), 10.9 (Mavericks), 10.8 (Mountain Lion), 10.7 (Lion).

 With three simple steps, you can write to your NTFS drive in Mac OS X 10.11 El Capitan with iBoysoft Drive Manager.